Significance Of Life Insurance Highlighted By Scottish Widows Critical Illness Data

 Richard Jones, protection market director at Scottish Widows, said: “The need for financial protection for both the family and business has never been greater, especially with more families relying on two incomes and the increase in the number of people who are self employed.
 Yet lack of consumer confidence is contributing to people failing to take out the valuable protection that they and their dependants need.”

 In publishing its claims history, Scottish Widows critical illness cover division is attempting to reassure consumers that the majority of claims do pay out.
-Its statistics showed that in the 12 months from October 2006 to October 2007, only five per cent of claims have been declined as a result of insufficient information, and a further nine per cent were unsuccessful because the reason for making the claim was not covered by the policy definition.
+Its statistics showed that in the 12 months from October 2006 to October 2007, only five per cent of claims have been declined as a result of insufficient information, and a further nine per cent were unsuccessful because the policy definition did not cover the reason for making the claim.

-Richard Jones added: “To ensure our literature is clear and to minimise the opportunity for misunderstandings, Scottish Widows regularly reviews and gets feedback on our application forms and customer literature.
+Richard Jones added: “To ensure our literature is clear and minimise misunderstandings, Scottish Widows regularly reviews and gets feedback on our application forms and customer literature.
 The differences that this and other initiatives can make are clear when you see that last year we paid out more claims than previous years and we’re paying out a higher percentage of claims.”

 © Fair Investment Company Ltd